Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 The view from the terrace features a gorgeous vision of Kiyomizu-dera as well as the city of Kyoto in the background.

-Snap a few dozen pictures and let’s get going because there is one more place I want to show you.
+Snap a few dozen pictures and let’s get going because there is one more place at Kiyomizu-dera that I want to show you.

 Matchmaking at the Jishu Shrine